 caused some consternation at BP when it was ordered to use the Enigma Uhr.

 During the past month Abdulla Fag had been a solid source of

 cribs for the Jaguar key, which BP would hate to lose.

 But the situation got worse: once the unit had switched to Uhr,

 their messages became completely unreadable.

-from the other networks using Uhr had become unreadable too.
+And when eventually the traffic from other networks using Uhr

 The Germans had suddenly changed the method of indicating

 the Uhr setting, leaving BP in the dark.